 Rhode Island (pdf) (Rhode Island weblink)

 CSCCE, in a webinar hosted by the U.S. Department of Health and Human Services Administration for Children and Families, on 3/4/14 presented, Early Childhood Higher Education Inventory: Taking Stock of the States.
-As states across the country are working to establish coordinated early childhood professional preparation and development systems that are responsive to new and ongoing developments in the field, the ability to understand early childhood higher education offerings and to answer key policy questions is critical for policymakers, funders, advocates, and other stakeholders.
 This presentation provides an overview of the Inventory and describes how two states are using the data to inform policy and practice.

 Click here to access the presentation slides.